Skip to content ↓

 In Year 5 we love to read!
 We really enjoy hearing about all the different books you have been reading in school or at home.
 It is so important to make sure we read daily as this helps with our imaginations, develops and improves our language, and it helps us to develop our own writing skills.

-During our whole class reading lessons this half-term, Year 5 will be studying the book, 'The Last Firefox' alongside exploring a variety of other fiction and non-fiction extracts.
+During our whole class reading lessons this half-term, Year 5 will be studying the book, 'Holes' alongside exploring a variety of other fiction and non-fiction extracts.
 We will be practising our reading fluency, understanding word meanings in context, summarising and answering retrieval questions.
 We will use our inference skills to zoom in closer as we look at themes, characters and events in the texts.

 Maths